TraceMind Logo

 Ready to try TraceMind?

 Search your browser history by meaning, not just titles.
-100% private, 100% local.
+Private, local-first core search.

 Add to Chrome (Free)View Pricing